scott-ching24/Crunch-Database/README.md

 INTER <key> <key ...> displays set intersection of values in keys
 UNION <key> <key ...> displays set union of values in keys
 CARTPROD <key> <key ...> displays cartesian product of sets

+All copyright and ownership of this scaffold belongs to the University of Sydney, Australia.